 If you're removing the screws from a door hinge, it's a little easier to produce a lot of force on the screwdriver by getting your back against the opposite door jamb.
-Get down on your hunkers and use your two hands to push as tight as you on the screwdriver, while turning it.
+Get down on your hunkers and use your two hands to push as tight as you can on the screwdriver while turning it.

 Step 5: If the Screws Still Won't Undo, Try Hammering the Edges

 Often the reason screws are difficult to remove is because they've rusted up, roughening the threads and increasing their hold on the timber.
-If you still have difficulty removing them, sometimes it helps to hit the edge of the slot, near the perimeter, with a screwdriver and hammer.
+If you still have difficulty removing them, sometimes it helps to hit the edge of the slot, near the perimeter, with a screwdriver or punch and hammer.
 The impact can release their grip on the timber.